 Some of the best fruits to eat are part of the citrus family which provides you with benefits such as fiber and vitamin C to boost your immune system.

 But, before you go shopping, let's look at which fruits are part of the citrus family.
-After reading this article, you may be tempted to grow your own citrus trees!

 Perfect for adding to smoothies or gin and tonics, lemons like those grown from a fresh Meyer lemon tree are packed full of goodness but can taste a little tart on their own!
 They are a fantastic dessert ingredient, however!